ansoncg/scripts/README.md

 - Search all referenced files with ripgrep
 - Draw a graph of the menus structure
 - Configure a menu using JSON
-- Open specific menu by name with fish autocomplete
+- Open a specific menu by name with fish autocomplete
 - Open last used menu

 ```